Select a subscription plan and enable the full service:

 $250/month

-Full year subscription $29.95/year
+Full year service $29.95/year

 Calculate the actual flow and required head of the pump (or ventilator) for known pump performance curves and known piping characteristics (diameter, length, local resistance, surface roughness)